natar-io/PapARt/README.md

 PapARt is a software development kit (SDK) that enables the creation of interactive projection mapping.
 Today, it is developed by the Inria Potioc team.
 It comes from the augmented physical drawing tools created by Jeremy Laviole, which are documented in his PhD thesis (free to read).

+## Version 1.0

+The first big release is ready.
+If you want to try it out download our precompiled version from the [example repository](https://github.com/poqudrof/Papart-examples).

 ## Examples

 This repository is for the development of the library.